pohy/niwa/README.md

 - Zooming out camera
   - Based on progression
 - Items
-  - _Ownership_
-   - Can the player hold only a single one?
-   - Can the player pick them up as items?
-   -> The player can hold only a single itme at a time
-      The items are swapped
-  - Flower sazeničky
+  - Flower sazeničky bedýnka
+    - Holds up to 4 sazaničky
     - Spawns one of _n_ plants at a time
   - Konev
     - Has to be refilled at the well
-    - Has only _n_
+    - Has only _n_ charges
+    - Enables the player to water the plants
   - Motyka
+    - Removes plevel after a duration
+      - Maybe a mini-game? 😂
+    - Enables the player to remove plevel
-- Planting flowers
+- Flower
   - Spawn a growing plant object
+  - Has to be watered
+  - After watering, it grows
+  - Track how many watering charges have been dispatched to the flower
 - Plevel
   - Spawns ?randomly?
+    - Likely nearby flowers
   - Can be removed by the player
     - After a timeout aka. _holding_ the motyka activated
-- Meditation
+- ?Meditation
   - Calls zalévací cloud
 - Audio
   - Looping
+- [x] Player movement
+- [x] Item swapping

+### Item
+- The player can hold only a single item at a time
+- The items are swapped

+- Keep active item as a variable?
+- How about reparenting the item?
+- And maybe both
+- Detect collision with the item

+- We have three items, each gives the player a different ability
+-